-a.
+- a.
 A review of continued Medicaid eligibility is completed at least once every 12 months or sooner if the child's circumstances change.
 The criteria for recertification remain the same as for the initial Medicaid eligibility determination.
 In all cases, Medicaid for non-Title IV-E eligible children must be authorized for 12-months.
-All factors relating to eligibility, as outlined in this chapter, are re-evaluated at each recertification.
+All factors relating to eligibility, as outlined in this chapter, are reevaluated at each recertification. - b.

-b.
 CIC staff processes Medicaid recertification for Title IV-E and determines continued recertification for non-Title IV-E eligible children.
-Only the Medicaid related information is sent to the FLORIDA system via the bi-directional interface.
+Only the Medicaid related information is sent to the FLORIDA system via the bi-directional interface. - c.

-c.
 A partial redetermination of eligibility must be completed when there is a change in the child's circumstances that may affect his or her Medicaid eligibility.
-Examples include:

-(1) Removal episode ends and the child returns home or is adopted;

-- (2) Child's placement changes;

-- (3) Child's income or board rate changes;

-- (4) Child turns 18 years old; or,

-- (5) Child is emancipated by a court of competent jurisdiction.
+Examples include: - (1) Removal episode ends and the child returns home or is adopted; - (2) Child's placement changes; - (3) Child's income or board rate changes; - (4) Child turns 18 years old; or, - (5) Child is emancipated by a court of competent jurisdiction. - d.

-d.
 A new row must be manually generated, if not automatically by FSFN, in the Medicaid Eligibility History group box.
 The Action is identified as a "change" or "closure."
-After saving a new Action, click the "Submit to FLORIDA" hyperlink and the system will automatically send the information over the bi-directional interface for processing.
+After saving a new Action, click the "Submit to FLORIDA" hyperlink and the system will automatically send the information over the bi-directional interface for processing. - e.

-e.
 At discharge, CIC staff will complete an ex parte determination.
-If one cannot be made, continuous coverage policy applies.

-f.
-Continuous coverage for children who have been discharged does not apply in the following circumstances:

-(1) Child has moved out-of-state;

-- (2) Young adult is 19 years old; - (3) Child is deceased; or, visa holder).
+If one cannot be made, continuous coverage policy applies. - f.
+Continuous coverage for children who have been discharged does not apply in the following circumstances: - (1) Child has moved out-of-state; - (2) Young adult is 19 years old; - (3) Child is deceased; or, - (4) Child is an undocumented/unqualified or a non-qualified non-citizen (i.e., short-term visa holder).

-(4) Child is an undocumented/unqualified or a non-qualified non-citizen (i.e., short-term a.
-Efforts must be made to determine if a child or young adult has third-party health insurance.
-Information on such insurance will be entered into FSFN and shared with the CIC.
-Third-party health insurance includes health, hospital, and/or accident insurance policies.